The peacock hides its colors far more often that it shows them, but when they do it is just simply magnificent.

 In Hinduism and another Asian spirituality, the concept of the peacock is being linked to two goddesses, Lakshmi and Kwan-yin, respectively.
 These two are all about compassion, kindness, benevolence, good-will, good luck, and ultimately love.
 In one story even, Kwan-yin chose to remain human and aid them in many ways possible, in spite its ability to become immortal - a true representation of what these gods mean and show and in return is what humans expect from them, eternal and unconditional love in which most humans are not capable of doing, even to whom they owe a lot.

 As important as is their wealth and treasures are, the Persians and Babylonians of old believed in the peacock as something attributed to royalty.
-As what was mentioned earlier, you just cannot seize to be amazed with the beauty and honourable stature that these animals hold and as a tribute to its respect, these empires placed the peacock behind their thrones as a symbol of royalty and magnificence that cannot be matched.
+As what was mentioned earlier, you just cannot seize to be amazed with the beauty and honorable stature that these animals hold and as a tribute to its respect, these empires placed the peacock behind their thrones as a symbol of royalty and magnificence that cannot be matched.

 In Christianity, it has been linked to so many other worldly things such as resurrection, all-seeing and holy.
 It cannot be avoided to associate such a creature to such because as its tail may represent its eyes, but its beauty is something that you cannot count out.